xemle/shcron/README.md

 Pre-built binaries for various operating systems and architectures are available in the [GitHub Releases](https://github.com/xemle/shcron/releases) page.

 1. Go to the [latest release](https://github.com/xemle/shcron/releases/latest).
-2. Download the appropriate `.zip` or `.tar.gz` file for your operating system and architecture.
+2. Download the appropriate binary file for your operating system and architecture.
-3. Extract the archive.
+3. Rename your binary to `shchron`
 4. Move the `shcron` (or `shcron.exe` on Windows) executable to a directory in your system's `PATH` (e.g., `/usr/local/bin` on Linux/macOS, or any directory included in `Path` environment variable on Windows).

 ## 💡 Usage